May 31, 2022

 • Capable of being connected to other nanogrids, microgrids and the local utility’s grid.

-Why invest in nanogrids
+Why Invest in Nanogrids?

 The concept of nanogrids has been around for a while.
 However, interest is growing with increased demand for EVs and concerns about grid availability with escalating climate change weather interruptions.
 People want to invest in nanogrids to become more resilient and independent from the main grid.
 The technology is also a good way to save on energy costs and reduce one’s environmental footprint.